The Employees You Should Worry about Losing? The Average Ones

 The Key to Success: Your Average Performers

-But these are the employees who need appreciation for their “day-in, day-out” work on mundane, not-flashy tasks.
+But these are the employees who need appreciation for their “day-in, day-out” work on mundane, routine tasks.
 If you lose your middle employees, you will struggle to perform well as a team.
 I liken them to the linemen and linebackers on a football team.
 They aren’t the star quarterbacks and running backs that score most of the points, but they are critical to having a solid team.
 Often, when encouraged and treated with respect, a number of the middle workers move up and become key team players important to the success of the organization.

 You don’t want this to happen.
 So I suggest the following: